QuTech-Delft/imsep/README.md

 # IMSEP

 This repository contains the source material for the "Introduction to Modern Software Engineering Practices" workshop.
+The documentation website is automatically updated when changes are pushed to the default branch.

 ## Installation

-1. Clone the repository.
-2. Install poetry:
+1. Install poetry:

     ```shell
     pip install poetry
     ```

-3. Install the documentation dependencies:
+2. Install the documentation dependencies:

     ```shell
     poetry install
     ```

-4. Host the documentation locally:
+3. Host the documentation locally:

     ```shell
     mkdocs serve